Neymar and Messi together again? Why PSG's dream could become a reality | Goal.com

 The Catalan club’s election will take place on January 24, with Messi an ally of two of the leading candidates.
 He remains close to Joan Laporta following the businessman’s previous stint as president, while Victor Font has made no secret of his plan to make Barca icon Xavi – who shared the pitch with Messi for many years – the club's next coach.

-Despite these ties, Laporta has admitted that the Argentine’s situation is precariously poised.
+Despite these ties, Laporta has admitted that the 33-year-old's situation is precariously poised.

 “I think it’s better that he stays,” the former director told Radio Catalunya.
 “But it won’t be easy in the club’s current situation, which makes it difficult to compete with other very powerful offers.”